bjflamm/DeKalbFarmersMarket/README.md

 # DeKalb Farmers Market Redesign
 Created for the UX Design course in the M.S.
-User-Centered Design at Brandeis University
+User-Centered Design program at Brandeis University

 ![Original Website](/images/dfm.png)